Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/FDHullWhiteEngine.rst

         &  &  &  &  & l_{n-2} & m_{n-1}
         \end{bmatrix}

-To save storage resources and avoid redundant computations, we store the upper, main, and lower diagonals of the matrix in the :math:`dzMap\_` of the pricing engine and compute it by Thomson algorithm while evolving back, instead of using a traditional matrix with a large number of zeros and many meaningless additions and multiplications in the pricing process.
+To save storage resources and avoid redundant computations, store the upper, main, and lower diagonals of the matrix in the :math:`dzMap\_` of the pricing engine and compute it by Thomson algorithm while evolving back, instead of using a traditional matrix with a large number of zeros and many meaningless additions and multiplications in the pricing process.

 Evolution scheme
 ================